ceejbot/nanoleaves/README.md

-  saturation [number]       get or set the overall saturation temp [number]             get or set the overall color temperature token                     generate a new API access token
+  saturation [number]       get or set the overall saturation temp [number]             get or set the overall color temperature token                     generate a new API access token upload <filename>         upload a json file containing a new animation effect

 Options:
   --version  Show version number                                       [boolean]